harshfr/Simple-STOPWATCH-in-Web/README.md

 # Simple-STOPWATCH-in-Web

 Simple Stopwatch with Seconds only
 A simple and sleek stopwatch application built using React.js, designed to count time in seconds only.
 Whether you're tracking short tasks or measuring quick activities, this stopwatch offers a clean and intuitive experience.

-⚛️ Built With
+# Built With
 React.js – Functional component-based architecture

 CSS – Clean and minimal styling

 JavaScript (ES6) – Timer logic with setInterval

+# Project Structure

+react-stopwatch-seconds/
+│
+├── public/
+│   └── index.html
+|   |__ index.css
+├── src/
+│   ├── App.js
+│   ├── index.js
+│   └── App.css
+├── main.js
+└── README.md

-🚀 Features
+ Features
 Start, Stop, and Reset functionality

 Time measured in seconds only